 - Growing taller or bending towards the sun or light source

-- Large spaces in between each leaf
+- Large spaces or gaps in between each leaf

 - Leaves that are smaller than usual